Beacons View, near Monmouth

-There is a seven kilometre network of re-surfaced paths around the Uskmouth reedbeds.
-Five of the reedbeds have viewing screens across the deepwater channels.
-One reedbed has a raised viewing platform and one has a raised bird hide.
+There is a seven kilometre network of re-surfaced paths around the Uskmouth reedbeds, viewing screens across the deepwater channels, a raised viewing platform and bird hide.

 A floating pontoon forms a direct route to the East Usk Lighthouse which is over 120 years old.

-The RSPB manage the Environmental Education and Visitor Centre which is open every day (except Christmas Day) free of charge.
+The RSPB manage the Environmental Education and Visitor Centre which has a café, shop and toilets.

 Newport Wetlands is a National Nature Reserve.